 Discuss Your Wishes with Your Care Provider

-Once you’ve prepared your birth plan, bring it to your next prenatal appointment and ensure there’s time left for discussion.
-Having a discussion about how you envision your birth can sometimes reveal surprising differences.
+Bring your birth plan to your next prenatal appointment and discuss how you envision your birth with your health care provider.
 If you don’t feel your preferences were received or supported, consider whether your provider and place of birth is the best choice for your needs.